Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

 ^^^^^^^^

 Dictionary specifying the default parameters to use for the VISA session.
-As some of those can be interface specific, the valid key for the dictionary are the same as for PROTOCOLS with the addition on `'COMMON'` that applies to all interfaces.
+As some of those can be interface or resource specific, the valid keys for the dictionary include any pair (interface_type, resource_class), any interface_type, any resource_class and `'COMMON'` that applies to all interfaces/resources.
 The values associated to each key is expected to be a dictionary, whose keys match the attributes of the underlying VISA resource.
 The most commons are:

 - write_termination: character appended at the end of each sent message